OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_bit_shift_encoding.md

     // This is why we substract one, because 0b010000 - 0b000001 = 0b001111.
     let mask: u64 = (1 << nbits) - 1;

     assert_eq!(mask, 0b1111);
 }
 ```

 ## Choosing storage size
 We use unsigned integers to store our kmers.
 Remember that each nucleotide, with our encoding, occupies two bits.
 The following types are available in Rust:
-- u8 - can store kmers of max size 8/2 = 4.
+- `u8` - can store kmers of max size 8/2 = 4.
-- u16 - can store kmers of max size 16/2 = 8.
+- `u16` - can store kmers of max size 16/2 = 8.
-- u32 - can store kmers of max size 32 / 2 = 16.
+- `u32` - can store kmers of max size 32 / 2 = 16.
-- u64 - can store kmers of max size 64/2 = 32.
+- `u64` - can store kmers of max size 64/2 = 32.
-- u128 - can store kmers of max size 128/2 = 64.
+- `u128` - can store kmers of max size 128/2 = 64.

-Can we store a kmer size of length 2 in, say a u16?
+Can we store a kmer size of length 2 in, say a `u16`?
 Yes we can, but we'll waste space.
+Unfortunately, Rust does not yet provide arbitrary integer size, so these are the choices.